The land of Midnight was cursed into eternal winter many thousands of moons ago.

 Their only hope rests in ancient lore, the myth of a long lost house and the legend of the Moonprince.

 The Lords of Midnight is an officially licensed novel based upon the original ZX Spectrum game by Mike Singleton.
-It is currently available in ebook form.
-Paperback copies are due in September.

 Having ridden the map so many times the story is wonderfully immersive.
 Can see the village, picture the edge of the forest… Worth the 34 year wait.